elninosec16/terraform-beginner-bootcamp-2023/README.md

 ### Modify the Gitpod.YML file

 The *.Gipot.yml* file is required to be updated to successfully install the *Terraform CLI* after updating the Terraform CLI commands.
-Do not forget to review the *Gitpod Tasks Execution Order* fix the issue on the original code (replace the command init: with before:).
+Do not forget to review the *Gitpod Tasks Execution Order*[^5] fix the issue on the original code (replace the command init: with before:).

 ```
 tasks: